While They Unraveled, You Read Every Thread

 Before You Go 🌿

 This week felt like watching a sweater unravel in real time.
 Partners threatening lawsuits.
 AI agents acting without permission.
 Regulation finally arriving.
-Products being smashed together.
+Products killed overnight.
 A CEO telling his customers they're wrong.
 It's a lot.
-And if you're feeling the weight of it — the speed, the chaos, the "wait, things were supposed to be getting simpler" energy — I feel you.
+And if you're feeling the weight of it, the speed, the chaos, the "wait, things were supposed to be getting simpler" energy.
+I feel you.
 Put the phone down.
 Walk outside.
 Call someone who grounds you.
 The threads will still be here on Monday.
-And so will we — ready to weave something new from the loose ends.
+And so will we.
+Ready to weave something new from the loose ends.
 Take care of yourself first.
-Always. — Susan
+Always.

 © 2026 KENEKTS Global LLC